threefoldtech/web3gw/manual/src/server/sftpgo.md

 - `SFTPGO_DEFAULT_ADMIN_PASSWORD`: the admin password for the admin created in initial startup
 - `SFTP_SERVER_ADDR`: The address on which the sftpgo server is reachable to both the user and the OnlyOffice service container, this is needed for the only office document server integration thus the address needs to be exposed to it for example: <http://172.17.0.1:8060>
 - `ONLYOFFICE_SERVER_ADDR`: The address for document server address, this is used to import the necessary javascript module to use the document server API and needs to be reachable by the web client for example: <http://localhost:8016>

+## `pre-lsdir` Sync Fs Action
+We have provided an example bash script to automate the creation of a demo user account and the setup of predefined event action and rule.
+Additionally, we have added a working V lang server to receive Fs events notifications from sftpgo.
+You can find the instructions on how to use this example here: https://github.com/freeflowuniverse/aydo/tree/development/examples/web-hook